-So, I was being chef Charlotte and decided to play a little game of Chopped in my kitchen.
+So, I was being chef Charlotte and decided to play a little game of “Chopped” in my kitchen.
 I had some cabbage in the fridge and wanted to put it to good use.
-And honey, what I ended up with is a pan of deliciousness.
-Flavor-packed, easy and with little to no cleanup time, this is the perfect weeknight dinner.
+This One-Pot Chicken Thigh Dinner is Flavor-packed, easy and with little to no cleanup time, this is the perfect weeknight dinner.

 Now I know a lot of people don’t always know what to do with a head of cabbage.
 But, I’ve always viewed cabbage as a blank canvas.
 It is basically going to absorb whatever flavors you add to it.
 I remember cabbage was always a huge hit during Sunday dinners.
 Whenever grandma made it, she would switch it up.
 She would add carrots, collards, purple cabbage, smoked turkey or ham, anything that would amp up the flavor.
 I always admired her ability to make healthy eating so delicious yet easy to accomplish.

 One Pan Chicken Thigh Dinner